-Amend the language of USDA Policy #12 for literature searches to be consistent with the AWA and Animal Welfare Regulations.
+Amend the language of USDA Policy #12 addressing literature searches for consistency with the AWA and Animal Welfare Regulations.

-Protocol Review, USDA Policy #12: Working Group Analysis and Proposed Actions
+Protocol Review, USDA Policy #12: Working Group Analysis and Agency Decisions

-- In Section 2143 of the AWA, the Secretary shall promulgate standards to govern the humane handling, care, treatment, and transportation of animals by dealers, research facilities, and exhibitors.
+Section 2143 of the AWA states that the Secretary shall promulgate standards to govern the humane handling, care, treatment, and transportation of animals by dealers, research facilities, and exhibitors.
 With respect to animals in research facilities, the standards include requirements that the principal investigator consider alternatives to any procedure likely to produce pain to or distress in an experimental animal.
-In Title 9 Chapter 1 Section 2.31(d), the IACUC shall determine that the proposed activities or proposed significant changes to ongoing activities entail a consideration by principal investigator of alternatives to procedures that may cause more than momentary or slight pain or distress to the animals, and the provision of a written narrative description of the methods and sources, e.g., the Animal Welfare Information Center, was used to determine that alternatives were not available. - The Animal Care policy manual was established in 1997 and revised in 2011.
-The purpose of the manual was to provide guidance to USDA Animal Care field inspectors and members of the AWAregulated community on how certain provisions of the Animal Welfare regulations should be interpreted.
-Policy #12 provided guidance to investigators on the consideration of alternatives to painful and distressful procedures and information for the narrative of methods used and sources consulted to determine the availability of alternatives, including refinements, reductions, and replacements.
-The policy manual was removed from the USDA website in July 2018, and the policies are inoperative, while USDA conducts a review to ensure conformity with the AWA and Animal Welfare Regulations; harmonize with NIH OLAW guidance; and reduce investigator burden where possible.
-USDA will make any revised and future policies involving the use of animals in research, teaching, testing, experiments, or surgery available for public comment using regulations.gov or a similar service.
+Under 9 C.F.R. § 2.31(d), the

+IACUC shall determine, to approve the proposed activities or proposed significant changes to ongoing activities, that the principal investigator has considered alternatives to procedures that may cause more than momentary or slight pain or distress to the animals, and that the principal investigator has provided a written narrative description of the methods and sources, e.g., the Animal Welfare Information Center, used to determine that alternatives were not available.

+The Animal Care policy manual was established in 1997 and revised in 2011.
+The purpose of the manual was to provide guidance for USDA Animal Care field inspectors and members of the AWAregulated community on interpreting certain provisions of the Animal Welfare Regulations.
+Policy #12 provided guidance to investigators on the consideration of alternatives to painful and distressful procedures.
+It provided information about the narrative of methods used and sources consulted to determine the availability of alternatives, including refinements, reductions, and replacements.
+The policy manual was removed from the USDA website in July 2018, and the policies are inoperative while USDA conducts a review to ensure conformity with the AWA and Animal Welfare Regulations, harmonize with NIH OLAW guidance, and reduce investigator burden where possible.
+USDA will make significant policies and significant revisions to policies involving the use of animals in research, teaching, testing, experiments, or surgery available for public comment using regulations.gov or a similar service.